 This collaboration was developed following a series of meetings at The University of Edinburgh developing systems requirements based on a discussion paper authored by Justin Macinante (Law School) for the World Bank’s Networked Carbon Markets initiative.

 It builds on an established relationship between the Business School (Ashley Lloyd) and EPCC in developing scalable, secure, globally distributed computing systems for business and draws on expertise in distributed ledger architecture at EPCC (Adrian Jackson).
 To this team, Markus Hüwener brings thirty years’ expert financial market knowledge and trading experience.
+The team is completed by the climate law and policy expertise of Navraj Ghaleigh (Law School) who teaches and has published extensively on climate change and related topics.

 Justin has over 35 years experience in law, specializing in the interaction of the environment and finance sector, and climate change.
 Justin was legal counsel for the First Climate Group.
 He consults to the World Bank Networked Carbon Markets initiative and has published a number of papers on the subject.